salmashaik45/spotify-web-player-clone/README.md

 ## 👩‍💻 About Me

-I’m Salma, a Computer Science Engineering student graduating in 2027.
+I’m Salma, a Computer Science Engineering student.
 I love building interactive projects - and music just made this one more fun to create.

 ---